AidanJHMurphy/go-csv/README.md

 # go-csv
 This project defines a csv struct decorator tag, and wraper for the base csv package that can understand and use the tag in order to more easily parse csv data.

+To use, import this module into your code with "github.com/AidanJHMurphy/go-csv"

 ## How to decorate a struct with the csv tag

 If your csv file uses a header, define the mapping with the header attribute.
 For example, given the following struct definition: